cod3astro/ML_practice/README.md

 This repo serves as:

-- A learning journal for my machine learning journey
+- A learning journal for my machine learning journey.
-- A showcase of practical applications of ML concepts
+- A showcase of practical applications of ML concepts.
-- A reference for future personal and collaborative projects
+- A reference for future personal and collaborative projects.

 ## 🚀 Still Learning